Prediction of lethal and synthetically lethal knock-outs in regulatory networks: Methods

 \subsection{Finding functional fixed point}

 After generating a network $W$, the functional fixed point $s^\ast$ is assigned as follows.
 An initial state vector $s(0) \in \{0,1\}^n$ is drawn uniformly.
 The dynamics is run from $s(0)$ by iterating Equation~(\ref{eq:dyn}) until a state is seen the second time and an attractor is reached, i.e.{} at times $t_1>t_2\ge 0$ such that $s(t_1) = s(t_2)$.
 If the attractor is a non-trivial fixed point, $s(t_2)=s(t_2-1)\neq (0,0,\dots,0)$, we take it as the functional fixed point $s^\ast :=s(t_2)$.
 Otherwise the network $W$ is discarded and replaced by another random instance.
+This procedure preferentially chooses functional fixed points with larger attractor basins.

+For comparison, the Supplementary Material provides additional results obtained by a different procedure for choosing the functional fixed point.
+We first determine the set $F \subseteq \{0,1\}^n \setminus\{0,\dots,0)\}$ of fixed points of the given network $W$.
+If $F$ is not empty, the functional fixed point $s^\ast$ is drawn uniformly from $F$.
+Otherwise the network $W$ is discarded and replaced by another random instance.